golang/tools/gopls/doc/contributing.md

 Note also that panicking is preferable to `log.Fatal` because it allows VS Code's crash reporting to recognize and capture the stack.

-Bugs reported through `bug.Errorf` and friends are retrieved using the `gopls bug` command, which opens a GitHub Issue template and populates it with a summary of each bug and its frequency.
-The text of the bug is rather fastidiously printed to stdout to avoid sharing user names and error message strings (which could contain project identifiers) with GitHub.
-Users are invited to share it if they are willing.

 ## Testing

 The normal command you should use to run the tests after a change is: